northeastern-rc/rc-public-documentation/docs/source/first_steps/cps_ood.rst

 These instructions describe the process of opening a CPS JupyterLab environment on the Open OnDemand (OOD) Discovery web portal and accessing class work directories.

 .. note::
-   Due to several reports about problems using the **Safari** browser on OOD, we recommended using **Google Chrome, Mozilla Firefox or Microsoft Edge** browsers for best experience.
-Use any modern browser that supports ECMAScript 2016 (see: `OnDemand Documentation <https://osc.github.io/ood-documentation/latest/requirements.html#browser-requirements>`_).
+   Due to problems with launching OOD on **Safari**, we recommend using **Google Chrome**, **Mozilla Firefox** or **Microsoft Edge** browsers instead for best experience.

 Accessing the CPS Class JupyterLab environment
 ===============================================

 .. important::
-  The class instructor needs to fill in the: `Discovery Classroom Use Request <https://bit.ly/NURC-Classroom>`_ You will only be able to find your class resources if a request was made.
+  The class instructor needs to fill in the: `Discovery Classroom Use Request <https://bit.ly/NURC-Classroom>`_ You will only be able to find your class resources if a request was already made.

 In a web browser, go to http://ood.discovery.neu.edu.
-Login with your NU credentials (follow (see more information here :ref:`connect_ood`).
+Login with your NU credentials.

 Under the **Courses** menu, select your Class Name (For example: **ALY3070 JupyterLab**):